linode/docs/docs/development/ci/what-is-immutable-infrastructure/index.md

 - [Docker Swarm](/docs/applications/containers/how-to-create-a-docker-swarm-manager-and-nodes-on-linode/) helps you scale up the power of Docker by creating a cluster of Docker hosts.
 - [SaltStack](https://saltstack.com/) is a configuration management platform designed to control a number of *minion* servers from a single master server.
 - [Linode Block Storage](/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/) can easily store and persist date across Linodes.
-- [Jenkins](/docs/development/ci/automate-builds-with-jenkins-on-ubuntu/) is an open-source automation server that allows you to build piplelines for build, testing and deployment automation.
+- [Jenkins](/docs/development/ci/automate-builds-with-jenkins-on-ubuntu/) is an open-source automation server that allows you to build pipelines for build, testing and deployment automation.